Multi-Chassis Link Aggregation - MLAG

 auto br0.100 iface br0.100 bridge-ports peerlink.100 bond1.100

-In an MLAG and traditional bridge configuration, NVIDIA recommends that you set bridge learning to off on all VLANs over the peerlink except for the layer 3 peerlink subinterface.
+In an MLAG and traditional bridge configuration, NVIDIA recommends that you set bridge learning to off on all VLANs over the peerlink except for the layer 3 peerlink subinterface; for example:

 For a deeper comparison of traditional versus VLAN-aware bridge modes, read this knowledge base article.